Directors Liabilities - How much risk are you prepared to take?

 The stakes have never been higher for individuals and companies investigated for health and safety offences.
 Accordingly, we strongly encourage prospective directors to look before they leap when planning for effective leadership of health and safety within their organisation.

-If you are a corporate or an individual who requires legal assistance we have a team of Health and Safety specialists at Kingsley Napley who would be happy to help; please contact Melinka Berridge, Jonathan Grimes or Irene McMillan for further information.
+If you are a corporate or an individual who requires legal assistance we have a team of Health and Safety specialists at Kingsley Napley who would be happy to help; please contact Melinka Berridge or Jonathan Grimes for further information.

 Skip to content Home About Us Insights Services Contact Accessibility